victor-wayward/drone/README.md

 - www: web root
 - run.sh: script to start the platform (docker commands)

+### Prerequisites

+- docker (project build with Docker version 18.03.1-ce, build 9ee9f40)
+- lan 172.19.0.0/24 should be available on host system
+- redis-tools (optionally, to access Redis, use 'apt-get install redis-tools' on debian variants)

+Please note that the platform has been tested only on a Debian 9 host.

 ### Project Components

 nginx -> iot-server -> rabbitmq -> iot-worker -> redis <- api-server